Sorry, you need to enable JavaScript to visit this website.

 Just outside of Madrid, you’ll find the especially regal-looking Alcázar of Segovia.

 This Spanish fortress comes complete with a moat and drawbridge.
-It is said to date back as far as the 12th century where the site began as a Roman fort.
-While the majority of the original structure no longer exists, the castle’s renovations and restoration over the years has made it a truly impressive piece of architecture.
+It is said to date back as far as the 12th century, when the site began as a Roman fort.
+While the majority of the original structure no longer exists, the castle’s renovations and restoration over the years have made it a truly impressive piece of architecture.

 Bled Castle, Slovenia